gonmarfer2/zettelkasten-navigator/README.md

 - [x] Open external links in the browser
 - [ ] Add a buton to see the graph of related documents
 - [x] Instead of clicking the row, put a button to access the document view.

+## Bugs

+- [ ] The graph is not rendered unless the window is resized.